 Position/Group Class and Job Title

 Mailing Address City State Zip

 Contact Person Title

 Telephone: ()

 FAX: () E-mail:

-§ 16-2.5-201, C.R.S, No later than July 1 of any year, a group, of the state that seeks peace officer status either for the group or for submit to the P.O.S.T.
-Board, for its review, a proposal conformation. a specific position shall Date Received by P.O.S. Т.
+§ 16-2.5-201, C.R.S, No later than July 1 of an political subdivision of the state that seeks peace of the group or for a specific position shall submit to the its review, a proposal containing the following inform ficer status either for e P.O.S.T.
+Board, for Date Received by P.O.S.T.

-Check and attach Justif ication for all requiremer nts
+Check and attach Justi ification for all require ements

-Complete description of the position or description of the group.
-Estimate of the number of persons holding such position.
-Description of the specific need for peace officer authority and protections required for the position/group.
-The direct benefit to the public that would result from granting peace officer authority and status.
-The certification costs associated to the granting of the status.
-A resolution or letter of support from the chief executive officer of the unit of government or political subdivision employing the group or overseeing the proposed position.
-All P.O.S.T. required criteria listed in Rule 22 (a)(I)(A) through (G), (b)(III), and (b)(IV).
-A "Draft" copy of the proposed legislation for the position/group (using the P.O.S.T. template form).
+Complete description of the position or description Estimate of the number of persons holding such Description of the specific need for peace officer The direct benefit to the public that would result The certification costs associated to the granting A resolution or letter of support from the chesubdivision employing the group or overseeing the All P.O.S.T. required criteria listed in Rule 22 (and A "Draft" copy of the proposed legislation for the position. r authority and protection from granting peace of of the status. nief executive officer the proposed position. a)(I)(A) through (G), (b) of the unit of government of (III), and (b)(IV). t or political

-UNDER PENALTIES OF PERJURY, I DECLARE THAT I HAVE EXAM THE BEST OF MY KNOWLEDGE AND BELIEF, THEY ARE TRUE, C FALSE STATEMENT, MISSTATEMENT, OR INACCURACY MAY RE ORRECT, AND COMPLE TE.
-I FURTHER ACKNOWLE IENTS, AND TO DGE THAT ANY
+UNDER PENALTIES OF PERJURY, I DECLARE ACCOMPANYING DOCUMENTS, AND TO THE I TRUE, CORRECT, AND COMPLETE.
+I FURTHE MISSTATEMENT, OR INACCURACY MAY RESU BEST OF MY KNOV R ACKNOWLEDGE VLEDGE AND BELIEF, T E THAT ANY FALSE STA THEY ARE

-Signature of CEO Date: ·
+Date:

-Print Name
+Signature of CEO Date.